Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 The same loss of accuracy at low $Gr_{ac}$ is found for $U_{x,p_v}$, albeit to a lesser extent (Fig.~\ref{fig:velocity_peak_position_and_amplitude}~(b)).
 Although $U_{x,p_i}$ provides an acceptable discrepancy of 8.7~\% with the velocity peak magnitudes observed in the numerical simulations, its variation with $Gr_{ac}$ is further improved when viscous forces are taken into account upstream the peak.
-The difference between $U_{x,p_v}$ and $u_{x,p}$ indeed falls below 3~\% for $Gr_{ac}^{0.6} / S^{0.4} \geq 4 \times 10^2$.
-Values issued from recent experimental observations \cite{Dentry2014} are also plotted as empty symbols.
-They were obtained in the case of non-axisymmetric jet generated using Rayleigh Surface Acoustic Waves devices operating at different frequencies.
-The equivalent acoustic source is rectangular, with a height $H_s$ depending on the frequency; $Gr_{ac}$ and $S$ are thus based on $H_s$ for plotting the experimental points.
-These experimental data clearly display a similar dependence of $u_{x,p}$ on $Gr_{ac}$, and thus provide an experimental evidence that the velocity peak amplitude indeed satisfies a local balance between viscous and acoustic forces.
+The difference between $U_{x,p_v}$ and $u_{x,p}$ indeed falls below 3~\% for $Gr_{ac}^{3/5} / S^{2/5} \geq 4 \times 10^2$.
+For comparison, we added the experimental data points of \citet{Dentry2014} (empty symbols) to Fig.~\ref{fig:velocity_peak_position_and_amplitude}~(b).
+In their experiments, the authors used rectangular Rayleigh Surface Acoustic Waves (SAW) devices to drive streaming jets.
+Contrary to our numerical setup, the jets in Ref.~\citep{Dentry2014} were forced by a beam of rectangular cross section and were therefore non-axisymmetric.
+These differences in the forcing and flow geometries inevitably affect the magnitudes of the forces to which the jet is subjected, causing the values of $u_{x,p}$ to differ.
+Nevertheless, the data points of Ref.~\citep{Dentry2014} scale similarly with $Gr_{ac}$ and $S$: this proves that $u_{x,p}$ indeed satisfies a local balance between the acoustic and viscous forces, as assumed by the scaling laws~\eqref{eq:velocity_peak_amplitude_inviscid} and \eqref{eq:velocity_peak_amplitude}.
+Improving the match between these scaling laws and the $u_{x,p}$ of Ref.~\citep{Dentry2014} would require developments specific to their peculiar jet geometry that are out of the scope of the present work.